Hugh Howard (painter): Biography

 Hugh Howard was born in Dublin on 7 February 1675.
-He was the eldest son of Dr. Ralph Howard of Shelton, county Wicklow.
+He was the eldest son of Ralph Howard of Shelton, county Wicklow.
 He came with his father to England in 1688, and showing a taste for painting joined in 1697 the suite of Thomas Herbert, eighth earl of Pembroke, one of the plenipotentiaries for the treaty of Ryswyck, on a journey through Holland to Italy.

 Howard remained in Italy about three years studying with Carlo Maratti who has been described as the last painter in the Raphael tradition.
 Howard returning to the British Isles in October 1700 and he then resided in Dublin.
 Howard settled in London eventually, where he practised for some time as a portrait-painter.
 Howard was appointed to the sinecure post of keeper of the state papers, and then paymaster of the works belonging to the crown.
 He was thus enabled to relinquish painting as a profession.
 Howard was an exceptional student of the arts and he was to find a new application for his training.

 He was elected a Fellow of the Royal Society in November, 1696.